“Of all the forms of inequality, injustice in health is the most shocking and inhuman.”– Dr. Martin Luther King, 1966.

 Now, while the biological and psychological aspects of health are often discussed, the social factors frequently get neglected in the conversation.
 That’s why this is the specific focus today.
 To help us understand perhaps why Black Health has been so adversely hit by COVID-19, it is necessary to understand both sociocultural and socioeconomic factors and how your race can affect how empowered you feel to advocate for your health needs.

-The factors that influence health and relate to society (socio) and culture (cultural), including:
+The factors that influence health and relate to society (socio) and culture (cultural), include:

-The factors that influence health and relate to society related economic factors, including:
+The factors that influence health and relate to society-related economic factors, include:

 These factors relate to and influence one another.
 For example, your education usually impacts your level of employment, which in turn impacts your income.